topikachu/python-ev3/README.md

 ## What you need

 You need a working [ev3dev](https://github.com/mindboards/ev3dev) on your ev3 and have a ssh session.
-Please reference the [ev3dev wiki](http://www.ev3dev.org/docs/getting-started/) to burn such system.
+Please reference the [ev3dev site](http://www.ev3dev.org/docs/getting-started/) to burn such system.
-Current python-ev3 is developed on [ev3dev-jessie-2014-10-07](https://github.com/mindboards/ev3dev/releases/tag/ev3dev-jessie-2014-10-07)
+Current python-ev3 is developed on [ev3dev-jessie-2014-12-01](https://github.com/ev3dev/ev3dev/releases/tag/ev3dev-jessie-2014-12-01)

 ## Both python 2.7 and python 3.4 are supported
 python-ev3 is tested on the ev3-dev in python2.7 and python3.4.
+I have no all lego devices, so if there's something wrong or not working, please file an issue or create a pull request.
+I'm quite happy to receive more devices code.

 ## virtualenv
 Current python-ev3 is not stable enough, virtualenv is recommend.
 Below examples are in virtualenv.
 However, python-ev3 should work in a native python environment.